Actifio/ActPowerCLI/README.md

 # :no_entry: Deprecated
 This is a deprecated Powershell module to manage Actifio Sky Appliances deployed with Actifio GO.

-> **Note**:  ActPowerCLI cannot be used with Google Cloud Backup and DR.   If you using ActPowerCLI we strongly urge you to start using AGMPowerCLI which you can find [here](https://github.com/Actifio/AGMPowerCLI#readme).
+> **Note**:  ActPowerCLI cannot be used with Google Cloud Backup and DR.   If you are using ActPowerCLI we strongly urge you to start using AGMPowerCLI which you can find [here](https://github.com/Actifio/AGMPowerCLI#readme).
 AGMPowerCLI will work with both Actifio GO and Google Cloud Backup and DR.

 We do not expect to release any more updates for ActPowerCLI.